bmsherman/gadts-talk/README.md

- Some example materials for an upcoming Haskell DC talk on GADTs.
+Some example materials for a Haskell DC talk on GADTs which occurred on January 15, 2015.
 There are three examples here, listed (roughly) in order of increasing sophistication:

  - *tuple*: A simple, and simply typed, embedded language allowing manipulation of constants.
 Allowed types are integers, booleans,